makeplans/makeplans-api/readme.md

 #### Listing

-`GET /client/users` will list all users with access to the client.
+`GET /client/users` will list all users with access to the account.

 Response